gbouras13/plassembler/README.md

 Outputs
 -------
-plassembler will output a `_plasmids.fasta` file, which will contain the assembled plasmid sequence(s) in fasta format, and a `_plasmids.gfa` file, which will contain the assembly graph from Unicycler that can be visualised in Bandage (https://github.com/rrwick/Bandage).
+plassembler will output a `_plasmids.fasta` file, which will contain the assembled plasmid sequence(s) in FASTA format, and a `_plasmids.gfa` file, which will contain the assembly graph from Unicycler that can be visualised in [Bandage](https://github.com/rrwick/Bandage).

-Ideally, all contigs should be circular putative plasmids.

-plassembler also outputs a `copy_number_summary.tsv` file, which gives the estimated copy number for each plasmid, for both short reads and long reads (see https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2 for more details about plasmid copy numbers).
+plassembler also outputs a `copy_number_summary.tsv` file, which gives the estimated copy number for each plasmid, for both short reads and long reads (see this [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000631#tab2) for more details about plasmid copy numbers).

 If plassembler fails to find any plasmids, these files will still exist, but will be empty (to ensure plassembler can be easily integrated into workflow managers like Snakemake).

+plassembler will also output a log file, a `flye_output` directory, which contains the output from Flye (it may be useful to decide whether you need more sequencing reads, or some strange assembly artifact occured) and a `unicycler_output` directory containing the output from Unicycler.

+**Other Benefits**
+If plassembler results in many non-circular contigs (particularly those that, with the help of something like BLAST, map to bacterial chromosomes), it is likely because your read sets do not come from the same isolate!
+Accordingly, plassembler can also be used for QC purposes in this way.

 Acknowledgements
 -------

-Infinite thanks are owed to Ryan Wick (https://github.com/rrwick), who not only wrote Unicycler and some other code used in plassembler, but also gave me numerous ideas about how to approach the plasmid assembly issue.
+Many thanks are owed to Ryan Wick (https://github.com/rrwick), who not only wrote Unicycler and some other code used in plassembler, but also gave me numerous ideas about how to approach the plasmid assembly issue.
 If you are doing any form of bacterial genome assembly, you should read all of his work!

 Version Log
 --------